search engine optimization for beginners

 Occasionally use differently striking texts such as bold texts and italic texts.

 Make sure your content is unique.
-Do not copy and paste content from other website as it will not be considered at all by search engines.
+Do not copy and paste content from another website as it will not be considered at all by search engines.

 If you can keep your texts short and straight to the point, that is always better than long texts.
 However, it all depends on what kind of website, target group and content you want to produce.
 As long as the information you're providing is valuable, well-formatted and adds something to content that is already online, you shouldn't bother about the number of words.